Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 * Install ServiceControl on a dedicated server in production.
 * Hosting ServiceControl and ServiceControl.Audit is preferred on seperate servers.
-* A minimum of 12 GB of dedicated RAM per instance (16GB machine if only hosting ServiceControl).
+* A minimum of 12 GB of dedicated RAM per instance (this excluded RAM for OS and other services).
 * 2 GHz quad core CPU or better
 * [Database path](/servicecontrol/creating-config-file.md#host-settings-servicecontroldbpath) located on disks suitable for low latency write operations (fiber, solid state drives, raid 10), with a recommended IOPS of at least 7500.